LefterisKyriazanos/ML-Greek_Parliament_Proceedings/README.md

     - Multinomial NB --> 35% ACC
     - SGD classsifier --> 59% ACC

-Then i use the **Dummy Classifier** in order to compare the above results.
-It provided a very small accuracy of 6% as expected.
+For reference **Dummy Classifier** provided a very small accuracy of 6%.

 # PART 3 - Classification with Neural Networks

-In this part i use the **tensorflow** library to perform a classification using NNs.
+In this part I use the **tensorflow** library to perform a classification using NNs.

-I use 20% (90000 rows) of the dataset for testing, 12% (54000 rows) for validwation and the remaining 68% (306000 rows) for training.
+I use 20% (90000 samples) of the dataset for testing, 12% (54000 samples) for validation and the remaining 68% (306000 samples) for training.

-Before i import the data into the NN i need to convert text(speech) into an array of numbers.
+Before I import the data into the NN I need to convert text(speech) into an array of numbers.

-To do that i:
+To do that I:

     - Define the max length of each speech to 150 words
     - Tokenize each word in order for each word to have a unique code
     - Convert speeches to arrays of integers and use padding at the end

 Now the data is ready to be import into the Neural Network.
-To construct my NN i used one Embeding layer followed by one LSTM layer and two Dense.
+To construct my NN I used one Embeding layer followed by one LSTM layer and two Dense.

-After training the model for 10 epochs i got these metrics:
+After training the model for 10 epochs a multi-classification with accuracy of 80% was achieved.

-    - Loss --> 1.01
-    - Accuracy --> 80%